Home

 That's no longer as true...because the word got out!
 Enough people moved to C-ville that housing prices took a jump up, thereby knocking this beautiful small city from its perch at the top of the list.

 For those of us who are blessed to live here, however, it's still the best place to live in America!
-It's also home to the University of Virginia (UVA), founded by our second president, Thomas Jefferson.
+It's also home to the University of Virginia (UVa), founded by our second president, Thomas Jefferson.

 C-ville has several excellent sights that are a great way to learn a little history the fun way.
 Here are our reviews and visitor tips of these attractions:

-Like most college towns, Charlottesville has its bohemian parts.
-The Downtown Mall is where you’ll see them.
 One of our favorite things to do is go for a walk on the mall, grab a bite at Christian’s Pizza, and sit on the stools at the front windows to people watch.
-(My favorite pizza at Christian's is the tomato, feta, and avocado pizza.
-Mmmmm...delicious!)

 Depending on the time of day, you’re likely to see all sorts of interesting characters—black-robed Goths, bearded and bespectacled college professors, guitar-playing street performers, and upwardly mobile yuppies pushing expensive strollers and bearing Whole Foods bags.
 And lots of UVA students.